jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditor/index.md

     Unpacking objects: 100% (23/23), done.
     Checking connectivity... done.

-Next, change the application source code to see what happens.
+2. Change the application source code and see what happens:
+a.
 Change to your Git clone directory.
 The views folder contains a file that is named `index.ejs`.
 This file implements the main page for the example.
-Change this file, for example, modify the title that is displayed.
+b.
+Change this file.
+For example, modify the title.
 ![Changing the title](/tutorials/jazzeditor/images/cli-edit-file.png)

-Then, change to your Git clone directory and do a Git add, commit and push as shown:
+c.
+Change to your Git clone directory and do a Git add, commit and push as shown:

 	$ cd ..
     $ git add *